ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

 ```
 // create MobagelClient object
 MoBagelClient* client = [[MoBagelClient alloc] initWithKey:@"<#Put your product_key here#>"];

 ```
 ​
 You can then use the `registerDevice` function to register a `device` in your application.
-​
+​If you get your `device-key` , congratulations!
+You have successfully register a device.

 ```
 // register a device
 MoBagelHandler* handler = [[MoBagelHandler alloc] init];